 The key to a “direct anterior approach” total hip replacement is the positioning of the patient during surgery and the location of the incision itself, according to Dr. E. Marc Mariani, a board certified orthopedic surgeon at St. Mark’s Hospital who with colleague Dr. Michael H. Bourne and Dr. Peter Novak of the Salt Lake Orthopaedic Center are the first three Utah surgeons using the technique…

 …Combined, they have decades’ experience in hip replacement.
-The … Read the Rest
+The result for the patient, they said, “is not better.
+It’s spectacularly better.
+Some people are going home on the second day, with little or no … Read the Rest

 Though uncommonly used in the United States, the anterior approach for total hip replacement provides definite advantages for patients, even those in need of bilateral procedures.
 Rehabilitation is simplified and accelerated, dislocation risk is reduced, leg length is more accurately controlled, and the incision is small.

 Why, then, is this approach not more widely used by U.S. surgeons?
-There are several reasons: lack of familiarity, traditional teaching, and lack of the necessary instrumentation and … Read the Rest
+There are several reasons: lack of familiarity, traditional teaching, and lack of the necessary instrumentation and equipment.
+The surgery is especially facilitated by a particular operating table with unique capabilities to position the leg.
+This procedure has been perfected and popularized … Read the Rest